What to Do If You Are Injured on the Job

 It is important to understand the types of workers’ compensation benefits that you may be eligible to recover under the law.
 This can help to ensure that you are receiving your full compensation amount.
 The types of benefits that you may recover include:

 - Wage replacement benefits

 All workers who are injured on the job in North Carolina and are eligible to recover workers’ compensation benefits are entitled to medical benefits for all reasonable and necessary healthcare expenses.
 This can include treatment for the injury, medications, and future treatment or related rehabilitation costs.

-Furthermore, some workers may also be entitled to wage replacement benefits if the worker is determined to be temporarily totally disabled, temporarily partially disabled, permanently partially disabled, or permanently totally disabled.
+Furthermore, some workers may also be entitled to wage replacement benefits if the worker is determined to be:

 Each of the types of disabilities listed above is accompanied by a unique formula for calculating wage replacement benefits, which you can determine using a workers’ comp calculator.
 For example, temporary total disability benefits in North Carolina can continue up to 500 weeks, and are equivalent to up to two-thirds of the employee’s weekly wage prior to the accident.
 Permanent total disability benefits, on the other hand, are paid to employees who meet certain criteria for the duration for the employees’ lives.
 These benefits are designed for those who have suffered permanent and total disability, including the loss of both arms, legs, eyes, or feet; a spinal cord injury resulting in paralysis; a brain injury; or burn injuries that cover one-third or more of the injured person’s body.